Contact our corporate or local offices directly.

-Click the button at the bottom right of the design space then choose PCB Pad Via Templates to open the panel.
+Click the button at the bottom right of the workspace then choose PCB Pad Via Templates to open the panel.

 The two library concepts presented in the panel can be summarized as:

-The entries listed in the lower Local Pad & Via Library region of the panel represent the pad/via configurations (templates) used and saved in the current board design.
-A preview of the selected template is shown at the bottom of the region.
+The entries listed in the lower Local Pad & Via Library section of the panel represent the pad/via configurations (templates) used and saved in the current board design.
+A preview of the selected template is shown at the bottom of the section.